ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-allows us to derive a `Semigroup[F]` for a type `F` if we have an `F <=> G` and
-a `Semigroup[G]`.
-Almost all the typeclasses in the hierarchy provide an
-isomorphic variant.
-If we find ourselves copying and pasting a typeclass
-implementation, it is worth considering if `Isomorphism` is the better solution.

 memperkenankan kita untuk menderivasi sebuah `Semigroup[F]` untuk tipe `F` bila
 kita mempunyai sebuah `F <=> G` dan `Semigroup[G]`.
 Hampir semua kelas tipe
 pada hierarki menyediakan varian isomorfik.
 Bila kita berada pada situasi